You need to enable JavaScript in order to use the AI chatbot tool powered by ChatBot

 Retraining the Sleep-Wake Cycle

 Keeping a consistent bedtime and wakeup time, including weekends, helps reset the circadian rhythm.
-Gradual adjustments of 15–30 minutes are recomended to shift sleep schedules safely (TEWV NHS – ADHD and Sleep).
+Gradual adjustments of 15–30 minutes are recommended to shift sleep schedules safely (TEWV NHS – ADHD and Sleep).

 Why it helps: Regular timing stabilises the body clock, making it easier to fall asleep and maintain focus during the day.